triistany/dotfiles/README.md

 # Overview

-This guide will walk you through the process of building a desktop environment starting with a fresh Arch based installation.
-I will assume that you are comfortable with Linux based operating systems and command line interfaces.
+This guide will tell you how to build a desktop environment starting with a fresh Arch based installation.
+To make this you may be comfortable with Linux and command line interfaces.
+I'm gonna use a tiling window manager called Qtile that is one of my favourites.
-Because you are reading this, I will also assume that you've looked through some "tiling window manager" videos on Youtube, because that's where the rabbit hole starts.
-You can pick any window managers you want, but I'm going to use Qtile as a first tiling window manager because that's what I started with.
-This is basically a description of how I made my desktop environment from scratch.

 # Arch installation